Monitoring the edges of a graph using distances: Basic graph families and bounds

 Moreover, any graph $G$ of order $n$ has a vertex cover of size $n-1$: for any vertex $x$, the set $V(G)\setminus\{x\}$ is a vertex cover of $G$.

 Finally, suppose thet $\EM(G)=n-1$: then also $\VC(G)=n-1$.
 If $G$ is not connected, we have $\VC(G)\leq n-2$ (starting with $V(G)$ and removing any vertex from each connected component of $G$ yields a vertex cover), thus $G$ is connected.
 Suppose by contradiction that $G$ is not a complete graph.
-Then, we have three vertices $x$, $y$ and $z$ in $G$ such that $xy$ and $yz$ are edges of $G$, but $xz$ is not.
-Then, $V(G)\setminus\{x,z\}$ is a vertex cover of $G$, a contradiction.
+Then, we have two vertices $x, y$ in $G$ such that $xy$ is not an edge of $G$.
+Then, $V(G)\setminus\{x,y\}$ is a vertex cover of $G$, a contradiction.

 This completes the proof. \end{proof}

 In some graphs, any distance-edge-monitoring set is a vertex cover.